Trinh-Tan-Dat/Ec2-Instance-Scheduler/README.md

 ---
 ## Pipeline Architect
 ![Pipeline Architecture](image.png)
+1. Create a Period – Define the time slot for starting/stopping instances
+2. Create a Schedule – Group one or more periods to control instance scheduling.
+3. Attach Schedule to Instances – Assign the schedule using tags via AWS Console or AWS CLI.

 ---
 ## Step 1: Create a Period using AWS CLI
 To create a new period name `custom-hours`,